 The EAT said that the employer’s decision to issue a warning and to stop paying company sick pay was discrimination arising from disability.
 The employee had been treated unfavourably in consequence of her disability and the employer had failed to show that treatment was a proportionate means of achieving a legitimate aim.
 The employer had failed to objectively justify its warning and pay suspension.

 It was not clear that the warning would improve attendance or that the sanctions were proportionate.

 - had conversations with the line manager about the impact of absences on the team and service levels before issuing the warning; and

-Occupational Health or medical advice may have indicated an adjusted role, could have improved attendance levels.
+Occupational health or medical advice may have indicated an adjusted role, or could have improved attendance levels.
 The missing evidence meant the employer could not show that the warning was a proportionate way to ensure adequate attendance levels.
-Instead, the employer relied on generalisations in their unsatisfactory attempts to justify the warning.
+Instead, the employer relied on generalisations in its unsatisfactory attempts to justify the warning.